hindu-comm/mail_stream_indology/2016/03/The_Sun_as_the_21st_/200__Walter_Slaje.md

 as early as the Brāhmaṇas, given the conception of the earth prevailing at their time.
-"Terrestrial" is how I had understood your citation of the word „equator“
-​emphasized by quotation marks, but perhaps mistakenly as it appears now.
+"Terrestrial" is how I had understood your citation of the word „equator“ emphasized by quotation marks, but perhaps mistakenly as it appears now.